nataliet57/shopify-spellmanager/README.md

 Additional feature: Ability to assign/remove inventory items to a named group/collection.
 Card game spells can be added to book collections

 This application uses ruby on rails and SQLite db.
 I chose this stack because of it's efficiency, and to align with the language that Shopify uses in their backend servers.
+In this inventory control application, users can create new cards/add new cards and fill in the details.
+Users can perform CRUD operations on the inventory and add it to a collection

 (Note: the project comes with a pre-seeded database with 10+ entries.)